Ancient art: Phoenician

+Roman

 It is commonly said that Roman art was derivative of Greek and Etruscan art.
 Indeed, the villas of the wealthy Romans unearthed in Pompeii and Herculaneum show a strong predilection for all things Greek.
 Many of the most significant Greek artworks survive by virtue of their Roman interpretation and imitation.
 Roman artists sought to commemorate great events in the life of their state and to glorify their emperors as well as record the inner life of people, and express ideas of beauty and nobility.
 Their busts, and especially the images of individuals on gravestones, are very expressive and lifelike, finished with skill and panache.

 In Greece and Rome, wall painting was not considered high art.
 The most prestigious form of art besides sculpture was panel painting, i.e. tempera or encaustic painting on wooden panels.
 Unfortunately, since wood is a perishable material, only a very few examples of such paintings have survived, namely the Severan Tondo from circa 200 AD, a very routine official portrait from some provincial government office, and the well-known Fayum mummy portraits, all from Roman Egypt, and almost certainly not of the highest contemporary quality.
 The portraits were attached to burial mummies at the face, from which almost all have now been detached.
 They usually depict a single person, showing the head, or head and upper chest viewed frontally.
 The background is always monochrome, sometimes with decorative elements.
 In terms of artistic tradition, the images clearly derive more from Greco-Roman traditions than Egyptian ones.
 They are remarkably realistic, though variable in artistic quality, and may indicate the similar art which was widespread elsewhere but did not survive.
 A few portraits painted on glass and medals from the later empire have survived, as have coin portraits, some of which are considered very realistic as well.
 Pliny the Younger complained of the declining state of Roman portrait art, "The painting of portraits which used to transmit through the ages the accurate likenesses of people, has entirely gone out [...]
 Indolence has destroyed the arts."